Adino-S/Pig-Dice/README.md

 ## JavaScript & jQuery

-The backend uses a while loop to determine the turn of the player, and $random number calculator to provide the value of the dice.
+The backend uses a math function to create random numbers and jQuery to link them to the buttons and reflect them on the screen.

 # Bugs